fatemehmirzade/P_metadata/Evaluation/Final/How_to_run.md

 ## Overview

-This pipeline evaluates the quality of metadata extracted from proteomics papers by LLM-based agents (Claude, GPT, Gemini, LLaMA).
+This pipeline evaluates the quality of metadata extracted from proteomics papers by LLM based agents (Claude, GPT, Gemini, LLaMA).
 It uses **Gemma-4-31B-IT** as an LLM judge (via OpenRouter) to assess each extracted value against the original paper text, producing verdicts of `high`, `medium`, or `low`.

 ---